CliffracerMerchant/SoundAura/readme.md

   manually affected the playback state in the mean time.
 - No permissions required, except the read phone state permission for the optional auto-pause during calls.

+## Planned Features
+- The ability to switch between an audio-focus respecting mode and the current behavior.

 ## Privacy Policy
 SoundAura does not collect, store, or transmit any personal information.

 ## License
 SoundAura's source code is released under the terms of the Apache License, version 2.0.
-See the file license in the repository's root directory to see the full license text.
+See the file 'license' in the repository's root directory to see the full license text.